Dr. Haidee Heaton, Chair of the Communication and Theatre Departments and Associate Professor of Theatre

 Jorgensen currently teaches clay, sculpture, digital photography, photography field experience at the Grand Canyon, art & architecture in Chicago, senior portfolio, e-portfolio, and art & design senior show.
 As a practicing artist, his artwork has been in more than 50 national, regional and local art exhibitions.
 He has served as judge for numerous Scholastic Art Shows and more than 25 high school, college, and professional art shows in Illinois, Iowa, Kansas, and Missouri.

-Dr. Dylan Marney, Assistant Professor of Music at Culver-Stockton College
+Dr. Dylan Marney, Chair of the Music Department and Assistant Professor of Music

 Office: PAC 307

 Dr. Dylan Marney received his DMA from the University of Arizona, majoring in Piano Performance under Dr. John Milbauer, with a minor in Music Theory.
 His final research involved the application of musico-rhetorical theory to J.S.
 Bach’s The Art of the Fugue.
 He received both his Bachelor and Master of Music degrees in Piano Performance at Central Washington University, studying with Dr. John Pickett.
 Dr. Marney also has a Master of Science degree in Music Technology from the IUPUI School of Music in Indianapolis.
 His final project for the degree was an original film score for live piano and electronic accompaniment to the 1922 silent film Nosferatu by F.W.
 Murnau.
 As a collaborator, he has served as rehearsal pianist for the University of Arizona Opera productions, and acted as string studio accompanist at Central Washington University.
 He performs annually as keyboardist for Lake Chelan Bach Fest and has also studied at the Chautauqua Institution.